 The course centers around the first part of Nabokov’s work, the so-called “Russian Nabokov” (1920-1930).
 Students will read and analyze the early novels, such as Mashen’ka, Luzhin’s Defense, and Invitation to a Beheading, as well as a selection of the best of Nabokov’s short stories.
 We will examine Nabokov’s encrypted texts against the background of European literature, film, and art, as well as in the context of Russian and Soviet culture.
 Students will discuss the writer’s artistic and philosophical games, and his deceptive and intricate prose technique.
 Students will write weekly short papers and a final paper.
 Literature

 RUSS 6763 - Tolstoy's "Anna Karenina"

-The course is designed as a close reading of the most acclaimed of Tolstoy’s works – his novel Anna Karenina.
-The novel was written and published in separate chapters during 1875 - 1877, and readers remained in suspense, as they did not know what would happen next with heroes.
+The course is designed as a close reading of the most acclaimed of Tolstoy’s works—his novel Anna Karenina.
+The novel was written and published in separate chapters during 1875-1877, and readers remained in suspense, as they did not know what would happen next with the heroes.
 Students will be repeating the experience of Tolstoy’s first readers during their six weeks of study.
-Tolstoy’s work is an encyclopedia of the Russian culture of the second half of the 19th century.
-It makes our course completely interdisciplinary: we will discuss social, historical, philosophical, religious, cultural or legal issues, relevant for Lev Tolstoy as well as for his heroes.
-Such topics as family, marriage, wedding, women’s emancipation, and children’s education will be the themes of our class discussion.
+Tolstoy’s work is an encyclopedia of the Russian culture of the second half of the 19th century, making our course completely interdisciplinary: we will discuss social, historical, philosophical, religious, cultural, and legal issues, relevant for Tolstoy as well as for his heroes.
+Such topics as family, marriage, women’s emancipation, and children’s education will be the themes of our class discussion.
 Students must be prepared to read about 30 pages for each class session, to actively participate in class discussion, and to write weekly short papers.
-Students will compose their final paper and present it during the mini-conference by the end of the course.
+Students will compose their final paper and present it during the mini-conference at the end of the course.
+Literature

 RUSS 6766 - Dostoevsky's Crime &Punishment